 Most test boosters contain a blend of different herbs such as Ashwagandha.
 They have been scientifically proven to increase testosterone.
 Of course, you want to be 100% sure you have legitimate Ostarine, I bought my Ostarine from Sarms4You.

-Now, the stronger SARMs are a different story.
-Often RAD-140, YK-11, S-23 and LGD-4033 are considered the ‘’stronger’’ compounds.
-They are more suppressive, especially when ran at high doses for a longer period of time.
+They are more suppressive, especially when run at high doses for a longer period of time.
 In these cases, you will most likely always require a PCT such as Nolvadex or Clomid.
 Pretty much every log I came across that involved these compounds the user ran a PCT after the cycle.

 SARMs PCT & Bloodwork